mfoemmel/fig/README.md

 Fig lets you configure environments three different ways:

 * From the command line
-* From a ".fig" file in the current directory
+* From a "package.fig" file in the current directory
-* From packages loaded via one of the previous two methods
+* From packages included indirectly via one of the previous two methods

 ### Command Line ###